rduenasf/birding/docs/birds/amekes.md

 scientific_name: "Falco sparverius"
 order: "Falconiformes"
 family: "Falconidae (Falcons and Caracaras)"
 description: "Falco sparverius is a species of bird in the Falconidae (Falcons and Caracaras) family.
-It has been observed 4 times."
+It has been observed 5 times.
+It has been photographed."
 species_group: "Falcons and Caracaras"
 species_code: "amekes"

 sidebar_position: 10
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Falconiformes
   - Falconidae (Falcons and Caracaras)
   - Falcons and Caracaras
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---